If you’ve landed here, you probably want to know more about the denims that our jeans are created from.

 Selvedge denim is woven on shuttle looms, which were popular until the projectile loom was invented in the 1950s.
 Shuttle looms weave denim the “old fashioned” way.
 This means a few things:

-– Shuttle looms can only weave about .8 or .9 meters width of denim at a time.
+– these looms can only weave about .8 or .9 metres width of denim at a time (in contrast to standard 1.5 metres).

-– Shuttle looms require someone looking after them while they weave, but also allow for the operator to add personality to the denim by adjusting the machine.
+– they require someone looking after them while they weave, but also allow for the operator to add personality to the denim by adjusting the machine.

-– Shuttle looms finish the edge of the denim in white as the shuttle goes back & forth, making a “Self Edge” which also known as “Selvedge”.
+– the edge of the denim is finished in white (due to the weft threads used) as the shuttle goes back and forth, making a “self edge” which also known as “selvedge” or “selvage” for you Americans.

-Though it’s not a hard and fast rule, people generally feel that selvedge denim is the best type of denim as it’s woven the old-fashioned way.
-Of course, it’s not that simple….
+Though it’s not a hard and fast rule, people generally feel that selvedge denim is the best type of denim.
+This is because it’s woven the “traditional” way.
+We choose our denims based on quality, fibre and appearance – whether it’s selvedge or not.

 What selvedge denims do we use?